 Average net worth is defined as a measurement of wealth in the United States.
-Net worth is the total of your net assets.
-That's all the assets a household owns minus all the debt it owes.
-Net assets include home equity, which is your home's resale value minus mortgages and selling costs.
+Net worth is the total of your net assets, which is all the assets a household owns minus all the debt it owes.
+Net assets include home equity—your home's resale value—minus mortgages and selling costs.
 Net assets also include an automobile's resale value minus its outstanding loan value, retirement account, savings and cash; the resale value of household items such as consumer electronics, jewelry, or art can also be included.

-Average Household Net Worth
+Average Household Net Worth by Age

 The Census Bureau uses the median for its measurement of household net worth.

-The Difference Between Net Worth Versus Income
+The Difference Between Net Worth and Income

 How the Nation's Wealth Is Distributed

 The bottom wealth quintile is the poorest fifth of households.
-The top wealth quintile is the richest 20 percent of households.
+The top wealth quintile is the richest 20% of households.
 As we've seen from the data so far, the bottom quintile will probably be younger households and those without much education.
 The top quintile will include older households and those with the most education.

 Here is the complete breakout by quintile: